Jimbly/dcexjam2025/README.md

 * damage floaters in 3D at a distance and/or giant particle effects whenever anyone gets hit
 * animate/grow critters on attack / hit
 * use floaters to show player numbers on floors
-* test enforcing single entity
-* death penalty: lose some inventory too? get kicked out of floor (maybe it gets reset?)
-* fix two hits on the same frame not showing floaters well
 * bug: visibility is different before/after turning camera/moving forward and back if directly facing a wall
   * relatedly: moving backwards through a door and I could see the enemy on the other side
   * relatedly: always show monster behind (and diagonals?)